 By default, the Configure now check box on the page is selected.
 If you accept this default, the wizard starts the Orchestration Server and applies the configuration settings.
-If you deselect the check box, the wizard writes out the configuration file to /etc/opt/novell/ novell_zenworks_orch_install.conf without starting the Orchestration Server or applying the configuration settings.
-For more information, see "Using the GUI Configuration Wizard to Run a Delayed Upgrade of the Orchestration Server" on page 222.
+If you deselect the check box, the wizard writes out the configuration file to /etc/opt/novell/ novell_zenworks_orch_install_conf_without starting the Orchestration Server or applying the novell_zenworks_orch_install.conf without starting the Orchestration Server or applying the configuration settings.
+For more information, see "Using the GUI Configuration Wizard to Run a Delayed Upgrade of the Orchestration Server" on page 224.